Pop Across the Pond: Girls Weekend in London, England

 From the exterior of the palace, witness military tradition and royal pageantry in the 45-minute Changing of the Guard ceremony held at 11:00 AM on Mondays, Wednesdays, Fridays, and Sundays.

 Watch as the Old Guard, accompanied by military band and wearing traditional uniforms with bearskin hats, hands over the responsibility of protecting Buckingham Palace and St. James's Palace to the New Guard.
-This procession can be viewed from Buckingham Palace (ideally near the Queen Victoria statue), the Mall avenue, St. James’s Palace, or the Wellington Barracks.

 Pro Tip:

 If you’re keen on observing this event, arrive by 10:00 AM to secure a satisfactory viewing spot.
-Inclement weather, state occasions, and other events may impact this ceremony, so check the official schedule on the British Army or Royal Family websites before you arrive.
+Inclement weather, state occasions, and other events may impact this ceremony, so check the official schedule on the British Army or Royal Family website before you arrive.

 Westminster Abbey

-Continuing down Birdcage Walk for 12 minutes before turning onto Storey’s Gate will bring you to the next icon of British heritage: Westminster Abbey.
+Continuing down Birdcage Walk for 12 minutes before turning onto Storey’s Gate brings you to the next icon of British heritage: Westminster Abbey.
 This Gothic church is a UNESCO World Heritage Site while also serving as a working place of worship with daily services available for London residents, making it a site of Christian reverence for over 1,000 years.
 Religious practitioners will find themselves in the same coronation church (including the oldest door in Britain) used for English monarchs since 1066, hosting 39 ceremonies to date while also serving as the royal venue for occasions like Prince William and Kate’s wedding in 2011.

 Outside the church, the Abbey serves as the final resting place for over 3,300 people, including 17 British monarchs, Isaac Newton, Charles Darwin, and the greatest English poets and writers in the Poet’s Corner.
 Household names like William Shakespeare and Charles Dickens lay here, making Westminster Abbey a pilgrimage site for literature enthusiasts as well.